 4. "401(k) and the Curse of Volatility", (2012) on Amazon Kindle.

-Doctor of Philosophy (PhD), Array Signal Processing and Spectrum Estimation
+Doctor of Philosophy (PhD), Systems Engineering: Array Signal Processing and Spectrum Estima

 "Cleaner": Managed to get rid of some of the inefficient practices within the Dept. Helped Dean hire the next department head.